 2003: Ted Williams

 Poor Ted.
 Hallmark could not let him rest in peace.
 The year after he passed, Hallmark made him an ornament – and the sordid details about cutting off his head and freezing the body were revealed.
-Williams had a rep for being a little surly during his first life, so can you imagine what kind of mood he’s going to be in someday when the thaw his body and resurrect him, and he finds out that Hallmark made him into an ornament?
+Williams had a rep for being a little surly during his first life, so can you imagine what kind of mood he’s going to be in someday when they thaw his body and resurrect him and he finds out that Hallmark made him into an ornament.

 2003: Jason Giambi